iampasstech/microblog/README.md

 ```

 ## User Registration
-Before a user can be authenticated using Activeconnect, they must be registered with the Activeconnect system.
+Before a user can be authenticated using IAMPASS, they must be registered with the IAMPASS system.
-Activeconnect only requires a string token to identify a user of a client application.
+IAMPASS only requires a string token to identify a user of a client application.
 The value of this token is entirely up to the author of the client application.
 The recommended approach is to use a random token that is associated with the client application's user.
-Using this system means that Activeconnect stores no information that can be linked back to the user of the client application.
+Using this system means that IAMPASS stores no information that can be linked back to the user of the client application.
-This version of the Microblog application modifies the User model to include the field active_connect_id.
+This version of the Microblog application modifies the User model to include the field iampass_id.
-This field is initialized with a random string that is used to identify the user to Activeconnect.
+This field is initialized with a random string that is used to identify the user to IAMPASS.

 ```python
 # app/auth/routes.py